PranavaswarubanS/Fraud-AML-Real-Time-Engine/README.md

 These decisions can trigger events in your systems, introduce friction, or restrict operations in real-time.
 They can also be investigated within Marble using our case manager or in your own system by utilizing our API.

-Marble is developed with compliance requirements in mind, ensuring that everything is versioned and auditable without any time limitations.
+This is developed with compliance requirements in mind, ensuring that everything is versioned and auditable without any time limitations.

-The Elastic Licence V2 grants you a non-exclusive, royalty-free, worldwide, non-sublicensable, non-transferable license to use, copy, distribute, make available, and prepare derivative works of the software, subject to the limitations and conditions below.<br><br>
-**1) You may not provide the software to third parties as a hosted or managed service, where the service provides users with access to any substantial set of the features or functionality of the software.**<br><br>
-2) You may not move, change, disable, or circumvent the license key functionality in the software, and you may not remove or obscure any functionality in the software that is protected by the license key.<br><br>
-3) You may not alter, remove, or obscure any licensing, copyright, or other notices of the licensor in the software.
-Any use of the licensor’s trademarks is subject to applicable law.<br><br>

-*See full licence for details*<br><br>

 ### **✨ Feature Comparision : Open-source vs Enterprise**